rgeraldes24/solc/docs/contributing.rst

 This creates symbols so that when you debug a test using the ``--debug`` flag, you have access to functions and variables in which you can break or print with.

-The CI runs additional tests (including ``solc-js`` and testing third party Solidity frameworks) that require compiling the Emscripten target.
+The CI runs additional tests (including ``hypc-js`` and testing third party Solidity frameworks) that require compiling the Emscripten target.

 Writing and Running Syntax Tests